-Baker Botts offers comprehensive private equity experience across all facets of the private equity landscape, including one of the most experienced private fund formation and mergers and acquisitions practices in the Southwestern United States.
+Baker Botts offers extensive and comprehensive experience across all facets of the private equity landscape, including fund formations and mergers and acquisitions.
 Our fund formation lawyers regularly form funds for private equity sponsors and represent institutional investors in connection with their private fund investments across a variety of industries, including energy and natural resources, infrastructure, retail, food and beverage, real estate, and manufacturing.
 In addition, our broader private equity group has broad-ranging experience representing fund sponsors and portfolio companies in all aspects of private equity transactions, including leveraged buyouts, minority investments, mezzanine debt placements, 144A offerings, venture capital financings, recapitalizations and restructurings, distressed investments, tax structuring, regulatory compliance, joint ventures, and general corporate needs.

 We offer our clients results-oriented, efficient, and responsive representation with partner-level attention and support from a multi-disciplinary team of experienced lawyers with current industry and deal-term access and knowledge.
 Our private equity practice leverages the firm's expansive capabilities in energy projects, finance, capital markets, tax, regulatory, real estate, intellectual property, bankruptcy and reorganization, antitrust, environmental, and employee benefits matters to provide our private equity clients proactive and comprehensive representation.